Late disbursements — where is my financial aid?

 If student loans are declined or the late disbursement letter is not returned, funds will not be disbursed.

-If you accept the loan, you can choose to borrow an amount to cover open charges or for an additional amount, if eligible.
+If you accept the loan, you can choose to borrow an amount to cover open charges or an additional amount, if eligible.
 Borrowing only for open charges will result in the disbursement of just enough loan funds to pay any balances due on your account.

 Borrowing an additional amount of student loan will result in all funds being disbursed and any amount in excess of the account balance being sent to you as a refund.